jhpyle/docassemble/_docs/markup.md

 # Inserting images

-To insert an image that is located in the `static` folder of a custom Python package, use the `IMAGE` command.
-This works within PDF and RTF documents as well as within questions.
+To insert an image that is located in the `static` folder of a custom Python package, use the `FILE` command.
+This works within PDF, RTF, and DOCX documents as well as within questions.

 For example: